Deadlica/continuous-integration/README.md

 # Continuous Integration Server

 ## Introduction
-This Continuous Integration (CI) server automates the process of downloading projects from GitHub, compiling them with Maven, and running tests.
-Designed to streamline the development workflow, it provides immediate feedback on the build status of projects, enhancing productivity and code quality.
+This Continuous Integration (CI) server automates the process of downloading, compiling and testing projects on Github.
+It is designed to streamline the development workflow, as it provides immediate feedback on the build status of projects, creating a seamless integration and quality control.

-## Prerequisites
+## Technologies
-Before you begin, ensure you have the following installed:
+The following technologies are required to build and run the server:
-- Java JDK 17 or newer
+- Java version 17 or newer
-- Maven 3.6.0 or newer
+- Maven 3.11.0 or newer

+## Documentation
+Extensive javadocs can be found at https://deadlica.github.io/continuous-integration/

 ## Installation
 To set up the CI server on your local machine, follow these steps: